Synctest-hub/aspnetcore-bind-SQL-database-to-pivot-table/ASP.NET Core Application/React/README.md

 * `Visual Studio Code`
 * `Visual Studio 2022`

+The compatible versions of React should be `15.5.4+` and Required node version `>= 14.0.0+`, supported npm version will be installed along with node version.

 ## Guide to download and run sample

 To run this application, clone the [`How-to-bind-SQL-Database-to-PivotTable`](https://github.com/SyncfusionExamples/how-to-bind-SQL-database-to-pivot-table) repository and then navigate to the path where it has been stored in your system.